 Professor of Music Jennifer Kyker’s entrepreneurial efforts have her working with Zimbabwean musicians and artists.
 However, her undergraduate Fulbright Fellowship experience in 2003 led her to co-found Tariro, a grassroots, non-profit organization working in Zimbabwe to prevent the spread of HIV/AIDS by educating young women and girls.

 We partner with the Center for Entrepreneurship to provide arts and sciences students at Rochester with the chance to participate in workshops, competitions, projects, and other opportunities to create value—both economic and social—in our communities.

 The Kauffman Entrepreneurial Year (KEY) Program also offers selected students a fifth, tuition-free year of college to pursue entrepreneurial endeavors.

 - ArtAwake, a music and arts festival held in an underused urban space

 - inspireDance Festival, a collaborative project that connects student dancers on campus with each other, with the Program of Dance and Movement, and with the larger dance community in the Greater Rochester area

 - UR Consulting Group, a student-run organization providing pro bono business services for startups and local not-for-profits

 - UR Microfarm, where students and community members cultivated vegetables, fruits, and herbs to be sold to UR Dining Services

-The Rochester Center for Community Leadership is another on-campus resource that helps students develop their leadership potential and skills through courses, workshops, events, and more.
+The Center for Community Engagement is another on-campus resource that helps students develop their leadership potential and skills through courses, workshops, events, and more.
 These student leaders then go on to shape and direct their communities, locally and globally.